hspaay/iotc.openweathermap/README.md

 # IoTConnect OpenWeatherMap

-This repo is a demonstration project for writing a weather information publisher in the IoTConnect standard.
-It obtains current weather using openweathermap and publishes this on the mqtt message bus for further consumption.
+This demonstration project written in golang publishes weather information onto an MQTT message bus following the IoTConnect standard.
+It obtains current weather using openweathermap.

 ## Status
+Basic functional source.
 work in progress...